amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 ## Information overload 🤯

 Innovation in tech is happening at unpreceding pace and it will keep accelarating.
-Try to learn the foundations and principles very well, since they are not changing anytime soon.
+Try to focus on the foundations and principles very well, since they are not changing anytime soon.
 Don't feel like to have to learn everything new that comes out.

-If you are a front-end engineer you notice that new web frameworks are pop up in relative short time.
+If you are a front-end engineer you notice that new web frameworks pop up in relative short time.
 However, the most popular ones are adopted by the industry and takes a while (couple of years) to move away when new/"better" ones come along.
 So, don't feel pressure if a new shiny tool is all the hype and you don't know about it.

-For backend and devOps there are changes in paradigms.
-From monolith to microservices, also people are talking about severless (which I don't really know yet what's it yet).
+For backend and devOps there are changes in paradigms from time to time.
+From monolith to microservices.
+From server rendered apps to SPA (single page applications) or hybrids.
+Also people are talking about severless, and JAMStack.
 Docker and kubernetes are getting very popular right now.
+The list just keep growing...

 All in all, don't feel like you need to rearchitect your stack right away and throw what's working for something new.
 Prefer battle tested solution for production env to shiny ones.
 Don't follow the hype evaluate your use cases carefully.
 What worked for Google/Facebook don't necesarily be the right tool for you.
 Benchmark multiple tools before going all in and make a decision based on data rather than hype.

-## Testing
+## Testing 🐞

 Test your code.
 Unit test and integration/e2e tests are not nice to have, they are a must to ensure quality.
 Even if your company has a QA team, try to have your code test it.
 Add test coverage tools and try to keep it as close to 100% as possible.
-That will reduce you a lot of stress chasing bugs in production.
+That will reduce you a lot of stress chasing bugs in production and unexpected angry customers.

-## Refactoring
+## Refactoring 🛠

-I have been battleing my perfeccinimis self for years.
+I have been battleing my perfectionism for years.
 Every code I see that could be better I feel the urge to modify it.
 Initially,I did and my number of changes got so big that when something broke it was hard to tell what's wrong :(

 Keep you changes small.
 It's easier to review small pull requests (PR) than large one.
 Divide big changes into multiple small ones if it make sense.